darksupernova279/traverse/README.md

 Parallel Tests
 - This number indicates how many tests you want to run in parallel.
 If this is set to 0, traverse will run 1 test at a time sequentially.
 If you set this to 3 it would execute 4 tests at the same time.

+Retries
+- Set the number of times you want the framework to retry any failed tests.

 Debug Enabled
 - If you enable this, traverse will only run tests in the debug.json file in the tests directory.
 This will not be automatically created, so copy-paste the regression.json and rename it to debug.json so you can make use of this feature.

-Report Type
-- This changes what report will be used.
-- Set it to "HTML" to have an HTML report generated and opened in your default browser once execution is complete.
-- Set is to "cmd" and the results will be shown in the console

-Report On The Go
-- If this is enabled, each test result will be reported to the CMD as they complete execution
-- Useful if you wish to see any failures early on without waiting for all tests to complete

-Nuke Reports
-- If this is enabled then every time traverse is executed, ALL reports in the "reports" folder will be deleted
-- Useful if you want to only see the last completed test run only

 Environment
 - Add the name of the environment you are executing against.
 - Traverse has a built in protection check so if you pass in 'production' or 'live' it will check if a test config explicitly sets a test to be production safe, if this flag is not present it will skip that test and move on.
 Only tests with this flag and it set to true will execute on a live environment.
 - You can pass the config to an interface you create for your product, giving you the ability to change environment and thus change settings based on that in your product interface.

+Reporting
+1. Reports Folder
+    - This is the location for the reports folder.
+You can change this to any directory you want.
+The default is "\\reports\\" which will store reports in traverse/reports

+2. Report Delivery Type
+    - This tells the reporter how it will serve the report.
+    - Valid options are 'email', 'html' and 'cmd'.
+    - Email will send an email, and requires email options are filled in the traverse config (this config).
+    - Html will save an html report to the reports folder directory.
+    - Cmd will print out the entire test report in the command prompt/terminal.

+3. Report On The Go
+    - If this is enabled, each test result will be reported to the CMD as they complete execution
+    - Useful if you wish to see any failures early on without waiting for all tests to complete

+4. Nuke Reports
+    - If this is enabled then every time traverse is executed, ALL reports in the "reports" folder will be deleted
+    - Useful if you want to only see the last completed test run only

+5. Html Template
+    - Enter the name of the template you want to use.
+It looks in the folder core/html_report.
+    - Ensure the name you provide matches the name stored in the html_report folder excluding the file extension.
+    - Leave this empty and it takes the default reporting template (report.html)

+6. Email Settings
+    Sender Email
+    - The email the report will be sent from

+    Sender Password
+    - The password for the mailing account (for the email address above)

+    Report Mailing List
+    - An array of email addresses to send the test report to.

+    Smtp Server
+    - The smtp server for the email account/provider

+    Smtp Port
+    - The smtp port for the email account/provider

+    Email Subject
+    - The subject the email will have.
+Accepts spaces and special characters

 __________________________________________________________________________
 ######** Useful Tips **######